Follow Ana Brandusescu on the Web: Twitter | LinkedIn | Personal Website | Medium blog

 Ana Brandusescu is continuing to develop her research agenda on the governance of AI.
 Her focus is twofold: 1) to examine AI policy and funding in Canada; 2) to develop a new model of public (civic) engagement in government decision-making processes that are being automated with AI with the research project AI for the Rest of Us.

-Ana Brandusescu has guest lectured for public policy, communications, human resources, and software engineering courses.
-On June 22, 2020, she gave a guest lecture titled Rethinking governance of the (AI) innovation economy for Dr. Pamela Lirio’s Digital Transformation in Human Resources seminar (REI 7010) at Université de Montréal.
+Ana Brandusescu guest lectured for public policy, communications, human resources, and software engineering courses.
+On June 22, 2020 and subsequently on June 1, 2020, she gave a guest lecture titled Rethinking governance and the innovation economy for Dr. Pamela Lirio’s Digital Transformation in Human Resources seminar (REI 7010) at Université de Montréal.
 On November 13, 2021, she was invited by Prof. Paulina Bustos Arellano to give a guest lecture at Instituto Tecnológico Autónomo de México (ITAM) on Tech ethics and private regulation.
+She was also invited to present her CIRM research to the INRS Shaping AI Reading Group on May 14, 2021.

 Invited talks and workshops